Sheriffmuir stones

 The Wallace plinth on its side - ready for placement.

 I dug a small hole deep enough to secure the plinth and moved the stone into place.
-I’d estimate the plinth to weigh around 300kg (661lbs), so it wasn’t the easiest thing to manoeuver.
+I’d estimate the plinth to weigh around 300kg (661 lb), so it wasn’t the easiest thing to manoeuver.
 Eventually, I got the stone into position and upright — where it has stayed ever since.

 The Wallace plinth upright and secure in its new position.
 Jamie Gorrian is beside the plinth.